 A few steps from the ocean you'll find the forest-sheltered campground.
-Giant, wind-sculpted trees and nurse logs surround the campsites strung along pebbly Spencer Creek.
-There is a Visitors Information Center located near the registration booth where you can also purchase firewood and a few souvenirs.
-The children's playground is located next to the program area.
-The day use picnic area is a grassy spot protected from summer winds.
-The day use also contains a yurt group meeting hall.
-It's hard to believe all this is a few minutes drive from the Oregon Coast Aquarium, Yaquina Head and other prime attractions.
+Giant, wind-sculpted trees and nurse logs surround the campsites situated along pebbly Spencer Creek.
+A Welcome Center located near the registration booth sells firewood and a few souvenirs.
+A playground is located next to the program area.
+The day-use picnic area is a grassy spot protected from summer winds.
+The day-use area also contains a reservable group meeting yurt.

 Land along Spencer Creek was first acquired by the Highway Commission in 1942 - 1943 and subsequently transferred to State Parks.
 Additional properties were acquired from various owners by purchases, up to 1969.